 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-As a result of the COVID-19 pandemic, Americans have changed the way they travel and the way they book their travel experience.
-Booking without travel insurance may have been something you did pre-COVID-19, but is not a risk many are willing to take now.
-According to the U.S. Travel Insurance Association, 47% of trip cancellation claims were COVID-19-related in 2020.
+As a result of the uncertainty of the COVID-19 pandemic and the wider geopolitical events of the last few years, Americans have changed the way they travel and the way they book their travel experience.
+Planning a trip without travel insurance may have been something you did pre-2020, but is not a risk many are willing to take now.

 Travel insurance will not only protect you from changes and cancellations before your trip but also from any unexpected incidents that could happen during your trip.
 This guide will walk you through everything you need to know about travel insurance, from prices to what impacts premiums, different types of policies, and how to find a carrier.

-Travel insurance will typically cost between 5% to 10% of your total trip cost.
+Travel insurance typically costs 5% to 10% of your total trip cost.

 Types of Travel Insurance